blake-c-aggienetwork/advent-of-code-2022/README.md

 #### Day 6
 - Recognized this as a two pointers sliding window problem
 - Still took too much time on this

+#### Day 7
+- Had to use a python script
+- Went back the next day and did in in C++ later
+- Faced issue where there are multiple folders with same name but different path

 ## Run Locally